Are there estate taxes in Wyoming--and does the estate pay them or do the beneficiaires?

 3. Where is the burden of taxes shifted?

-For example, where the will stated "I direct payment of all my just debts, taxes, funeral expenses and expense of administration of my estate"--the court found this terminology to be sufficient to require payment of federal estate taxes without apportionment, but insufficient for state inheritance taxes not be apportioned.
+For example, where the will stated "I direct payment of all my just debts, taxes, funeral expenses and expense of administration of my estate"--the court found this terminology to be sufficient to require payment of federal estate taxes without apportionment, but insufficient for state inheritance taxes not to be apportioned.

 Compare that language with this: "All inheritance and estate taxes owing by reason of my death shall be paid from my probate estate, without apportionment, notwithstanding any state or federal law to the contrary".
 This provision clearly and sufficiently expresses the intent that both inheritance and estate taxes were not to be "apportioned" among all persons interested in the estate.